Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 1

 will get her a dear little watch

-& ask her just to keep it for Dida
+& ask her just to Keep it for Dida

 until she is eighteen.
-I don't like
+I dont like

-all girls wearing jewelry - do you
+wee girls wearing jewelry - do you

 but I should like to send her